bazel-contrib/rules_ruby/docs/repository_rules.md

 ```

 All the installed gems can be accessed using `@bundle` target and additionally
-gems binary files can also be used:
+gems binary files can also be used via BUILD rules or directly with `bazel run`:

 `BUILD`:
 ```bazel